 accept, accept4 - accept a connection on a socket

-#include <sys/socket.h> int accept(int sockfd, struct sockaddr *addr, socklen_t *addrlen); #define _GNU_SOURCE /* See feature_test_macros(7) */ #include <sys/socket.h> int accept4(int sockfd, struct sockaddr *addr, socklen_t *addrlen, int flags);
+#include <sys/socket.h> int accept(int sockfd, struct sockaddr *_Nullable restrict addr, socklen_t *_Nullable restrict addrlen); #define _GNU_SOURCE /* See feature_test_macros(7) */ #include <sys/socket.h> int accept4(int sockfd, struct sockaddr *_Nullable restrict addr, socklen_t *_Nullable restrict addrlen, int flags);

-On success, these system calls return a nonnegative integer that is a descriptor for the accepted socket.
-On error, -1 is returned, and errno is set appropriately.
+On success, these system calls return a file descriptor for the accepted socket (a nonnegative integer).
+On error, -1 is returned, errno is set to indicate the error, and addrlen is left unchanged.
 Error handling Linux accept() (and accept4()) passes already-pending network errors on the new socket as an error code from accept().
 This behavior differs from other BSD socket implementations.
 For reliable operation the application should detect the network errors defined for the protocol after accept() and treat them like EAGAIN by retrying.
 In the case of TCP/IP, these are ENETDOWN, EPROTO, ENOPROTOOPT, EHOSTDOWN, ENONET, EHOSTUNREACH, EOPNOTSUPP, and ENETUNREACH.

 EAGAIN or EWOULDBLOCK The socket is marked nonblocking and no connections are present to be accepted.
-POSIX.1-2001 allows either error to be returned for this case, and does not require these constants to have the same value, so a portable application should check for both possibilities.
-EBADF The descriptor is invalid.
+POSIX.1-2001 and POSIX.1-2008 allow either error to be returned for this case, and do not require these constants to have the same value, so a portable application should check for both possibilities.
+EBADF sockfd is not an open file descriptor.
 ECONNABORTED A connection has been aborted.
 EFAULT The addr argument is not in a writable part of the user address space.
 EINTR The system call was interrupted by a signal that was caught before a valid connection arrived; see signal(7).
 EINVAL Socket is not listening for connections, or addrlen is invalid (e.g., is negative).
 EINVAL (accept4()) invalid value in flags.
-EMFILE The per-process limit of open file descriptors has been reached.
-ENFILE The system limit on the total number of open files has been reached.
+EMFILE The per-process limit on the number of open file descriptors has been reached.
+ENFILE The system-wide limit on the total number of open files has been reached.
 ENOBUFS, ENOMEM Not enough free memory.
 This often means that the memory allocation is limited by the socket buffer limits, not by the system memory.
-ENOTSOCK The descriptor references a file, not a socket.
+ENOTSOCK The file descriptor sockfd does not refer to a socket.
 EOPNOTSUPP The referenced socket is not of type SOCK_STREAM.
+EPERM Firewall rules forbid connection.
 EPROTO Protocol error.
-In addition, Linux accept() may fail if: EPERM Firewall rules forbid connection.
 In addition, network errors for the new socket and as defined for the protocol may be returned.
 Various Linux kernels can return other errors such as ENOSR, ESOCKTNOSUPPORT, EPROTONOSUPPORT, ETIMEDOUT.
 The value ERESTARTSYS may be seen during a trace.